MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/redis-cache.md

 ---
+author: xirzec
-title: Azure Redis Cache modules for JavaScript
+title: Azure Redis Cache modules for JavaScript ms.devlang: nodejs
-description: Reference for Azure Redis Cache modules for JavaScript
+description: Reference for Azure Redis Cache modules for JavaScript ms.topic: reference ms.service: cache ms.author: jeffish ms.date: 02/25/2022
-author: flang-msft
-ms.author: franlanglois
-ms.date: 02/25/2022
-ms.topic: reference
-ms.devlang: nodejs
-ms.service: cache
 ---
 # Azure Redis Cache modules for JavaScript

 Azure Redis Cache is based on the popular open-source Redis project.
 It gives you access to a secure, dedicated Redis instance, managed by Microsoft and accessible from your Azure apps.